tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/notes/reflections.md

 * Graphing sooner if possible
 * I'd like some better real-world examples about code which takes up too much memory, leaks, invokes garbage collection, etc.  jeg2 said he can do it "easily."
 Maybe a search will give a starting point.

+## Not covered

+* CI
+* Decomposing Fat Models
+* Ping-pong pairing
+* Foreign Key Constraints
+* Memory usage and find_each
+* Delegation
+  * `delegate :category, to: :phone_categories`
+* Random Topics
+  * Action on your server trying to access the API on your server
+  * Deadlock
+  * Software threading
+  * Multi-core processors

 # Reflections for the next class

 * Update assignment JSONs.